JanardhanR/LinuxServerConfiguration/README.md

     3. disabled root and password auth, and default ssh login port 22
     4. enabled ssh login to grader
     5. disabled firewall for all incoming except ports 2200, 123, 80
-    6. Created itemcatalog database with user catalog
+    6. Created itemcatalog database with user catalog on postgresql
     7. Deployed itemcatalog application

 # How to login to linux server as grader